SiliconLabs/third_party_hw_drivers_extension/app/documentation/example/mikroe_lte_iot2_bg96/README.md

     - Install the following components:

-        - [Services] → [Sleep Timer]
         - [Services] → [IO Stream] → [IO Stream: EUSART] → default instance name: vcom
         - [Application] → [Utility] → [Log]
-        - [Application] → [Utility] → [Application Queue]
         - [Third-Party Hardware Drivers] → [Sensors] → [BG96 - LTE IoT 2 Click (Mikroe)]

 4. Build and flash this example to the board.

 **Note:**

-- Make sure the Third-party Hardware Drivers Extension already be installed.
-If not please follow [this documentation](https://github.com/SiliconLabs/third_party_hw_drivers_extension/blob/master/README.md).
+- Make sure that the SDK extension already be installed.
+If not please follow [this documentation](https://github.com/SiliconLabs/third_party_hw_drivers_extension/blob/master/README.md#how-to-add-to-simplicity-studio-ide).

 - Third-party Hardware Drivers Extension must be enabled for the project to install "BG96- LTE IoT 2 Click (Mikroe)" component.
-- The example project is built on the BRD2703A board.
-For other boards, selecting the "BG96 - LTE IoT 2 Click (Mikroe)" component will include the "UART" component with an unconfigured instance.
-This instance should be configurated by users.

 ## How It Works ##